rwjblue/ember-cli-content-security-policy/README.md

 ## Configuration

-This addon is configured via your applications `config/environment.js` file using `ember-cli-content-security-policy` key:
+This addon is configured via your application's `ember-cli-build.js` file using `ember-cli-content-security-policy` key:

 - `delivery: string[]`
   CSP is delivered via HTTP Header if delivery includes `"header"` and via meta element if it includes `"meta"`.